Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a Systems Manager activation Then activate the fleet of instances.
 - [ ] Manually specify the instances to patch Instead of using tag-based selection.

-### A company is using Amazon Elastic Container Sen/ice (Amazon ECS) to run a containerized application on Amazon EC2 instances.
+### A company is using Amazon Elastic Container Service (Amazon ECS) to run a containerized application on Amazon EC2 instances.
 A SysOps administrator needs to monitor only traffic flows between the ECS tasks.
 Which combination of steps should the SysOps administrator take to meet this requirement?
 (Select TWO.)

 - [ ] Configure Amazon CloudWatch Logs on the elastic network interface of each task.
 - [x] Configure VPC Flow Logs on the elastic network interface of each task.